Recession: happening or not? 3 tips to prep either way.

 • It’s sploot season.
 Splooting — AKA animals spreading out on their tummies with their hind legs kicked out back — is everywhere.
 All the cool squirrels are doing it.
 It looks a little worrisome, but park agencies say not to worry about ‘em — they’re just cooling off.
 Oh, your dog sploots too?
 That means it’s time to stop being a tightwad and turn up your AC.
 We said what we said.

 • Wha-wha-wha-what did you say?
 Psychologists are suggesting that colors influence 85% of customer purchase decisions.
 When used right, they could say “you’re hungry for our fresh, healthy smoothies.”
 When used wrong, they could say, “you’re feeling overwhelmed and sluggish,” or, “we’re immature.”
-So it’s uber-important that you use the right colors for your brand
+So it’s uber-important that you use the right colors for your brand.

-• It’s a bird!
-It’s a plane!
-No, it’s… a flying taxi?
+a flying taxi?
 The long-anticipated flying car is one step closer to becoming a reality thanks to United Airlines.
 They made a $1B deal with Archer Aviation to get their hands on 200 eVTOL (electric vertical take-off and landing) aircraft after they’re developed.
 We might actually not need roads soon.
 Great Scott.

 • “Mo money, mo problems.”
 Said no small business owner ever.
 State-based grants and loans are available for businesses with unique challenges.
 See if you fit the bill before time runs out!